schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 }
 ```

-We then AADDS-join the session hosts with the `JsonADDomainExtension` VM extension like this:
+We then AADDS-join the session hosts with the `JsonADDomainExtension` VM extension:

 ```hcl
 resource "azurerm_virtual_machine_extension" "avd_aadds_join" {